NFL upholds Browns DE Garrett's suspension, ending season

 The brawl began in the waning seconds of the Browns' win last week, when Garrett got into a scrap with Steelers quarterback Mason Rudolph, removed the QB's helmet and struck Rudolph's unprotected head with it.
 Pouncey then jumped on Garrett and threw several punches and kicks, and Ogunjobi shoved Rudolph from behind.
 ESPN reported earlier Thursday that Garrett said at his appeal hearing that Rudolph used a racial slur prior to the melee.
 Garrett's hearing, which was held Wednesday in New York, reportedly lasted less than two hours.

+Garrett acknowledged the report -- which was confirmed by the Washington Post -- in a statement posted Thursday evening on Twitter, reading: "I was assured that the hearing was space that afforded the opportunity to speak openly and honestly about the incident that led to my suspension.
+This was not meant for public dissemination, nor was it a convenient attempt to justify my actions or restore my image in the eyes of those I disappointed.
+"I know what I heard.
+Whether my opponent's comment was born out of frustration or ignorance, I cannot say.
+But his actions do not excuse my lack of restraint in the moment, and I truly regret the impact this has had on the league, the Browns and our devoted fans."

 Through the team and his lawyer, Rudolph strongly denied Garrett's accusation.
-His media session scheduled for Thursday was canceled.
+The quarterback's media session scheduled for Thursday was canceled.
 NFL spokesman Brian McCarthy told Pro Football Talk later Thursday that the league "looked into it and found no such evidence."

 Rudolph is expected to be fined for his involvement in the scuffle.
 He appeared to grab at Garrett's helmet and facemask while the two scrapped on the turf.
 Garrett, 23, was the No. 1 overall pick in the 2017 draft.
 He has 30.5 career sacks in 37 games, including 10 through 10 games this season.